Frequently Asked Questions

 Nearly all security experts say it will not.
 Most say that a geographic approach to combating terrorism is insufficient because terrorist threats do not originate in any one country.
 In fact, in recent years, we have learned that most terrorist threats on American soil are homegrown.
 Experts say the orders are increasing resentment among American Muslims and energizing recruitment efforts by ISIS.

-+ Will federal direct assistance to refugees be reduced because of this Executive Order?
++ Is the U.S. reducing direct assistance to refugees because of this Executive Order?

-The Executive Order did not include restrictions on services to refugees, the funding of which is dependent upon Congress.
-Federal resettlement funds provide a one-time cash grant of $2,075 to organizations like the International Institute of New England to support each newly arrived refugee; $1,125 is allocated directly to client expenses and is intended to cover rent, food, clothing, and transportation during the family’s first 90 days in the U.S. The remaining $925 per client is allocated to the organization to cover the professional services provided by our staff during that time.
+No. Congress determines the funding of the U.S. Refugee Assistance Program.
+Federal resettlement funds provide a one-time cash grant of $2,075 to organizations like the International Institute of New England to support each newly arrived refugee.
+The program allocates $1,125 directly to client expenses in order to cover rent, food, clothing, and transportation during the family’s first 90 days in the U.S. The remaining $925 per client is allocated to the resettlement organization to cover the professional services provided by our staff during that time.
 The International Institute works to raise $1,000 per refugee beyond federal funding from individuals, church groups, corporations and foundations to sustain programming and assist clients directly.
 Our fundraising efforts have intensified because of the uncertainty of the program, and we appreciate contributions that people and communities are making to IINE.
 To learn more, please visit iine.org/take-action.

 General Refugee Resettlement and IINE Questions